nrfconnect/sdk-nrfxlib/mpsl/doc/cx.rst

 This experimental feature has several limitations:

-* It supports only the IEEE 802.15.4 protocol.
 * It supports only the nRF52 SoC family.
 * It does not use radio operation priorities, as the radio protocol requests each operation with a priority value of ``1``.
 * The PTA can deny only TX operations.